-7.5 5.1 Flood In t ent of a flood, responders should follow Pembina's: Ton-Site Actions e personal safety.
+/.: 5.1 FIOOD In t ent of a flood, responders should follow Pembina's: I On-Site Actions e personal safety.
 Don appropriate personal protection equipment and reassess rement as the incident progresses Comp lete a visual hazard assessment; assess for further hazards off ele shut down, isolate and de-pressure equipment, as required.
 Do not attempt to shut ectricity if water is already present.
 The combination of water and live electrical nt can be lethal Evacu ate area as directed 7.5 5.2 Severe Storms eather can happen anywhere, at any time.
-Severe weather can include hazardous s produced by thunderstorms, including damaging winds, tornadoes, large hail, flooding and flooding, and winter storms associated with freezing rain, sleet, snow and strong winds.
-On-Site Actions causir s potential hazards and take actions to reduce the danger of equipment falling and ng other damage during a storm.
-Secure everything that might be blown around or cose.
-Flying objects can injure people and damage property. = are in a vehicle, stop the vehicle away from trees or power lines that might fall on Report where you are and stay there.
+Severe weather can include hazardous is produced by thunderstorms, including damaging winds, tornadoes, large hail, flooding an d flash flooding, and winter storms associated with freezing rain, sleet, snow and strong winds.
+I On-Site Actions s potential hazards and take actions to reduce the danger of equipment falling and causir ng other damage during a storm.
+Secure everything that might be blown around or oose.
+Flying objects can injure people and damage property. П are in a vehicle, stop the vehicle away from trees or power lines that might fall on • Report where you are and stay there.
 Sul bseque ent actions depend upon potential hazards and the type of damage anticipated.